UmeanNever/B2NER/README.md

 ## Release & News 📆
  - **[Nov 30, 2024]** Accepted by **COLING 2025**. 🎉
- - **[July 15, 2024]** We released our models supporting direct usage of our B2NER models for [quick demo](#quick-demo-with-b2ner-models) / batch inference.
+ - **[July 15, 2024]** We released our B2NER models with support for both [quick demo](#quick-demo-with-b2ner-models) and batch inference.
 We also provide sample model predictions on the OOD test datasets of B2NERD from our models.
  - **[July 5, 2024]** We released our codes supporting the training and inference of our B2NER models.
- - **[June 18, 2024]** We released our papar and data.
+ - **[June 18, 2024]** We released our paper and data.
 Our B2NERD dataset is highly suitable for training out-of-domain / zero-shot NER models.

 ## Table of Contents 📑
 - [Data (B2NERD)](#data-b2nerd)